yash474/zoom_clone/plan_Of_Action.md

     - npm install uuid :: this we had installed because we have to generate unique room id

-    - Socket IO : we will use it to get real time comunication(audio/video) , it is real time engine so the diff b/w socket it and http is with http ; in hppt we as aclient only make request to server and server only responds but server cannot make request to us ::: whereas which socketIO we as well as server both can make request
+    - Socket IO : we will use to create channel for real time comunication(audio/video) , it is real time engine so the diff b/w socket it and http is with http ; in hppt we as aclient only make request to server and server only responds but server cannot make request to us ::: whereas which socketIO we as well as server both can make request
         // so socketIO kind of create a channel for the communication

         $ npm install socket.io

-    - we have install pear js
+    - we have to install webRTC :: webRTC allows the web browsers to communicate with each other in real time
+    - peer js :- it wraps webRTC implementation and makes it easy to use peep-to-peer connections npm install peer